bead.participants

 validate_value(value: str | int | float | bool | None) -> bool

-Check if a value satisfies this field's constraints.
+Return whether value satisfies this spec's constraints.

 get_display_label() -> str